Increase your Internet presence … boost traffic … connect with customers … and take full advantage of all that social media has to offer!

 Creating a marketing campaign through social media may seem overwhelming — there are so many platforms to choose from!
 Facebook®, LinkedIn®, Twitter®, Blogging, while these seem like obvious choices, what about YouTube™, Instagram®, Pinterest®, Snapchat, Tumblr® or Reddit®?
 We’ll help you sort through other popular platforms and determine which will meet your organization’s social media marketing goals, including advertising, distributing information about new products and services, networking and keeping up with your customers.
 You’ll also learn which platforms provide the best opportunities for expanding your social media footprint once you’ve mastered the basics.

-- The "Top Tier" platforms and how to use them — Facebook, YouTube, Twitter, Blogging
+- The "Top Tier" platforms and how to use them — Facebook, Instagram, YouTube, Blogging

 - The "Second Tier" platform benefits you must be aware of

-- Learn to harness the power of cross-platform branding
+- Learn to harness the power of social media within an integrated marketing strategy

 - How and when to expand your social media footprint